telerik/ajax-docs/controls/numerictextbox/features/formatting-numeric-values.md

 Formatting patterns are strings that control the placement of elements when formatting a numeric value.
 A Formatting pattern consists of the special symbol **n**, which represents the number, plus any literal characters that are part of the formatted value.
 Typically, the literal values are characters such as the negative sign ("-"), a currency symbol ("$"), parentheses, and so on.

->note The characters other than n in a formatting pattern are literal symbols.
+>tip The characters other than n in a formatting pattern are literal symbols.
 If you use the dollar sign ("$") as a currency symbol, for example, currency values are formatted using that symbol regardless of the value of the **Culture** property.
 >